Esri/offline-editor-js/doc/howtousetiles.md

 ```

 All map events will continue to work normally.
-Although some methods that are typically available will now have to be accessed through the OfflineTilesEnablerLayer such as `getLevel()`, `getMaxZoom()`, and `getMinZoom()`.
+Although some methods that are typically available will now have to be accessed through OfflineTilesEnablerLayer such as `getLevel()`, `getMaxZoom()`, and `getMinZoom()`.

 To get the current extent you will need to monitor the `zoom-end` and `pan-end` events like this: